 This course focuses on the care of adult patients with health alterations that require medical and/or surgical intervention.
-Emphasis is placed on the care of patients with alterations in
+Emphasis is placed on the care of patients with alterations in selected body functions.
+Concepts of patient centered care, cultural sensitivity, informatics, safe practice, and professionalism are integrated throughout the course.
+Clinical experiences provide the student an opportunity to apply theoretical concepts and implement safe patient care to adults in a variety of settings.

-Prerequisite: NURS 3311, NURS 3312, NURS 3400 Corequisites: NURS 3331, NURS 3330
+Prerequisite: NURS 3311, NURS 3312, NURS 3400